fsprojects/TestDynamo/README.md

  * [`DatabaseSerializer`](#database-serializers) is a json serializer/deserializer for entire databases and global databases.
  * [Locking and atomic transactions](#locking-and-atomic-transactions)
  * [Transact write ClientRequestToken](#transact-write-clientrequesttoken)
- * [Interceptors](#interceptors) can be used to modify the functionality of the database, either to add more traditional mocking or to patch unsupported features
+ * [Interceptors](#interceptors) can be used to modify the functionality of the database, either to add more traditional mocking or to polyfill unsupported features
  * [Logging](#logging) can be configured at the database level or the `AmazonDynamoDBClient` level

 ```C#